pdwrc/rc-light-controller/USER-GUIDE.md

 1. Standard RC inputs, referred to as "PWM Mode".
 2. Spektrum Smart mode.
-This requires a Spektrum Smart receiver and ESC, and proides some additional functionality.
+This requires a Spektrum Smart receiver and ESC, and enables some additional functionality.

-The controller can be programmed and configured using either the button on the controller itself, or a switched AUX channel on your receiver.
+The controller can be programmed and configured using either a button on the controller itself, or an AUX channel on your receiver.
+Ideally the AUX channel should have a rocker switch.

 # Installation

-The controller can be connected to up to two inputs via 3 pin servo cables, and up to four outputs via 2 pin connectors.
+The controller can be connected to up to two inputs using three pin servo cables, and up to four outputs using two pin connectors.
 The layout of the connectors is as shown below:

 <img src="docs/v1-connector.png">